 This paper goes further in questioning the existence of systematic trends in how earthquakes are covered by international news.
-More specifically, we look into the temporal dynamics of the coverage (duration, trends) and into the potential existence of a typical framing of 'earthquake news' (i.e. by comparing news content between events and between newspapers from various countries and languages).
+More specifically, we look into the temporal dynamics of the coverage (duration, trends) and into the potential existence of a typical framing of "earthquake news" (i.e., by comparing news content between events and between newspapers from various countries and languages).
 Section 2 presents the datasets we use and the main steps we follow for data analysis.
 First, we analyze the intensity, time distribution and content of a large corpus of approximately 320 888 news items published by 32 international news media RSS feeds in 2015.
 Second, we associate a statistical analysis of the news frequency with a textual analysis of the content of the news.
-Section 3 describes the main results.
-Those are discussed in Section 4.
-Section 5 concludes.
+Section 3 describes the main results, and these results are then discussed in Sect.
+4. Section 5 concludes the paper.